-Task Potential Hazard(s) Control Measure(s) Personal Protective Clothing 2) Heavy Equipment Operations a) Heavy equipment hazards Only trained, authorized, qualified, and competent personnel will operate heavy equipment.
+Activity Hazard Anal ysis - Soil Screening Task Potential Hazard(s) Control Measure(s) Personal Protective Clothing 2) Heavy Equipment Operations a) Heavy equipment hazards Only trained, authorized, qualified, and competent personnel will operate heavy equipment.
 Owner's manuals shall be with each piece of equipment in operation.
 When equipment is used to load trucks, operators will remain in their cab with windows up and heater/air conditioner on.
 Equipment will be inspected before each shift and documented (see attached checklist).
 Equipment with serious safety hazards (problems with breaks, etc.) will immediately be taken out of service and repaired before used.
 Operators are responsible for the equipment or trucks they operate.
 Ground personnel and operators will be familiar with appropriate hand signals in the work area.
 All personnel in the controlled area where heavy equipment is operating will wear high visibility vests or an equivalent as approved by the contractor.
 Manufacturer's safety and operations manual will be reviewed and followed.
 Heavy equipment will be equipped with rollover protection and backup alarms.
-Employees will remain at least 25 feet away from the back, front, or sides of heavy equipment during soil moving operations.
 Equipment repair noted on the inspection sheet will be scheduled for maintenance during the shift first noted, as appropriate.
 Heavy Equipment Operators/Laborers - hard hat, safety glasses with side shields or goggles, steel-toe safety boots, reflective vests, ear protection, and leather/rubber/cotton gloves, as necessary.

-Task Potential Hazard(s) Control Measure(s) Personal Protective Clothing 2) Heavy Equipment Operations (continued) b) Traffic flow/vehicle accidents The traffic truck/route plan will be followed.
+Activity Hazard Analysis - Soil Screening Task Potential Hazard(s) Control Measure(s) Personal Protective Clothing 2) Heavy Equipment Operations (continued) b) Traffic flow/vehicle accidents The traffic truck/route plan will be followed.
 When two-way traffic travels through intersections with poor visibility or short visibility, the speed limits will be slow enough to prevent accidents (15 miles per hour maximum while on-site), and/or flag personnel will be used to control traffic congestion.
-Heavy Equipment Operators/Laborers - hard hat, safety glasses with side shields or goggles, steel-toe safety boots, reflective vests, ear protection, and leather/rubber/cotton gloves, as necessary.
-Field foot traffic will be kept away from equipment/truck traffic to the extent possible.
-Traffic patterns, traffic plans, and rights-of-way will be covered in safety meetings. as necessary. c) Dropped tools or supplies Steel-toe boots, high visibility reflective vests, safety glasses, and hardhat meeting ANSI standards will be worn in all construction areas. d) Eye injury due to flying particulate Safety glasses with side shields will be worn in all construction work areas.
-If material gets into an employee's eye, the eye should immediately be flushed for 15 minutes at an emergency eye wash station.
-The UXOSO will be notified immediately whenever material gets in an eye.
-An eye wash station shall be in the work area where work is to be accomplished.
+Heavy Equipment Operators/Laborers - hard hat, safety glasses with side shields or goggles, steel-toe safety boots, reflective vests, ear protection, and leather/rubber/cotton gloves, • Field foot traffic will be kept away from equipment/truck traffic to the extent possible. as necessary. • Traffic patterns, traffic plans, and rights-of-way will be covered in safety meetings. c) Dropped tools or supplies • Steel-toe boots, high visibility reflective vests, safety glasses, and hardhat meeting ANSI standards will be worn in all construction areas. d) Eye injury due to flying particulate • • Safety glasses with side shields will be worn in all construction work areas. • If material gets into an employee's eye, the eye should immediately be flushed for 15 minutes at an emergency eye wash station.
+The UXOSO will be notified immediately whenever material gets in an eye. • An eye wash station shall be in the work area where work is to be accomplished.